 Accommodation: in a Turismo rural.

 Day 3: Route between – Vale Seco – Cercal do Alentejo

 Daily distance: – 19Km – 6h

-Third day brings a strong rural feeling to the walk, passing by many farms and cultivated fields, a good opportunity to see a different rhythm and lifestyle.
-Walking through forests, open cultivated fields, olive fields, small dams and reservoirs of water before reaching Cercal, the path takes you around the beautiful Campilhas damp, a nice spot for a picnic and a quick swim in the warmer days.
+The third day brings a strong rural feeling to the walk, passing by many farms and cultivated fields, an excellent opportunity to see a different rhythm and lifestyle.
+Walking through forests, open cultivated fields, olive fields, small dams and reservoirs of water before reaching Cercal, the path takes you around the beautiful Campilhas damp, a lovely spot for a picnic and a quick swim in the warmer days.